rbuerki/projects-ml/nlp_classification_webapp_disaster_response/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory (the one that contains this README) and run one the following commands:
+In a terminal or command window, navigate to the top-level project directory (the one that contains this README) and run all of the following commands:

 Launch ETL Pipeline
 ```bash